Get Food Directly From the Farm!

-This San Benito County food hub for local certified organic farmers and small organic food producers sells vegetables, fruits, eggs, meat, bread, cheese, and other products.
+A San Benito County food hub for local certified organic farmers and small organic food producers.
+Vegetables, fruits, eggs, meat, bread, cheese, and other products.
 CSA pick-up from many East Bay locations.
 Deliveries available.
 Get info here.

-A small family farm in Dixon, they produce certified organic vegetables and fruits, pastured eggs, flour, honey, and body care products.
+This small family farm in Dixon sells their certified organic vegetables and fruits, pastured eggs, flour, honey, and body care products.
 Many East Bay pick-up spots.
 Home deliveries available.
 Get info here.

 Capay Organics is a second-generation certified organic farm in Capay Valley offering vegetables, fruits, eggs, nuts, dried fruit, and dairy products for home or office delivery.
 This farm has an active program called “Donate-a-Box” that encourages putting your extra dollars toward making food available to families that can’t afford to subscribe.
 Get info here.

 This non-profit organization, dedicated to working with Black farmers and underserved sustainable farmers around the country, offers a wide variety of produce for monthly pick-up in Berkeley or delivery within 15 miles.
 Get info here.

 Women-run, socially and ecologically regenerative vegetable farm in located in the North Bay.
 Home or office deliveries and CSA pick-up in Berkeley, Oakland, Piedmont/ Temescal, El Sobrante, San Francisco, Petaluma.
 Get info here.